Writers in Residence

 Falmouth's Writers in Residence programme offers students the opportunity to work with leading writers in both prose and poetry.

-Since 2012, the School of Writing & Journalism has appointed seven Writers in Residence - the novelist and non-fiction writer, Philip Marsden; playwright and poet, Owen Sheers; novelist and commentator, Lionel Shriver; bestselling author Matt Haig; gifted novelist Emily Barr; novelist Wyl Menmuir and award-winning poet, Alice Oswald.
+Since 2012, the School of Communication has appointed seven Writers in Residence - the novelist and non-fiction writer, Philip Marsden; playwright and poet, Owen Sheers; novelist and commentator, Lionel Shriver; bestselling author Matt Haig; gifted novelist Emily Barr; novelist Wyl Menmuir and award-winning poet, Alice Oswald.

 Each writer brings their unique and world-class expertise, talent and experience in order to deliver workshops and tutorials to current undergraduate and postgraduate students, providing new learning opportunities in addition to their studies.